Can Chickens Eat Strawberries?

 In addition to the yummy sugary part of the strawberry, there’s also the green leafy stem.
 What about this part?
 Is it safe for a chicken to eat the leafy stem of a strawberry?

-But in my experience, I’ve found that my chickens will almost always attack the red berry part of the strawberry and leave the green leafy stem alone.
+But in my experience, I’ve found that my chickens will almost always attack the red berry part of the strawberry first and leave the green leafy stem alone.
 It’s as if the birds know to just leave it alone.
-But if yours do ingest that part of the berry, it’s ok.
+But if yours do ingest that part of the strawberry, it’s ok.

 Pesticides: Another Factor To Consider